smartIU/arxiv-topics/README.md

    If you intend to use the default config, the models from https://huggingface.co/BAAI/bge-base-en-v1.5/tree/main and https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF/tree/main need to be downloaded into the appropriate subfolders.
 For the Sentence Transformer you could also put only the model identifier in the config instead, to have it downloaded automatically from Hugging Face.
 But, note that this will lead to checking online for an update every time you create embeddings.
 - Register with kaggle and download the latest arXiv dataset from https://www.kaggle.com/datasets/Cornell-University/arxiv into the "input" subfolder

-## Setup for the visualization of the results only, as obtained with the default config for version 178 of the arXiv dataset
+## Setup for the visualization of precomputed results only

 - Clone the repository
 - Install Python 3.10+ for your platform from https://www.python.org/downloads/